Anti09/my-portfolio/README.md

 This application displays a list of stock holdings along with a collapsible portfolio summary view, as demonstrated in the provided screenshots.

 **Features**
-Holdings List: Displays the list of stocks in which the user has invested, including key details like stock name, quantity, last traded price (LTP), and average price.
+**Holdings** List: Displays the list of stocks in which the user has invested, including key details like stock name, quantity, last traded price (LTP), and average price.
-Portfolio Summary: Collapsible and expandable UI to provide a high-level overview of the portfolio's valuation.
+**Portfolio Summary**: Collapsible and expandable UI to provide a high-level overview of the portfolio's valuation.
-Responsive Design: Clean, constraint-free UI developed programmatically, ensuring a smooth and responsive user experience across devices.
+**Responsive Design**: Clean, constraint-free UI developed programmatically, ensuring a smooth and responsive user experience across devices.

 **Points of Evaluation**
 1. Architecture: